Hamza-ibz/challenge-3-address-book/docs/domain-models-test-plan.md

 ##### Test Cases:-
 - You can use editContact() to update various fields of the contact, including name, email, and phone number.
-- Use editContact() to modify contact details by specifying the contact's ID.
 - If you try to edit a contact with an ID that doesn't exist, you'll receive an error message.
-- The function should reject any changes that don't meet the required format.
-- If a null value is passed as the name parameter to editContact, the contact should not be updated.
-- If the phone number provided to editContact already exists in the address book, the contact should not be updated.
+- If the phone number provided to editContact already exists in the address book, the contact should not be updated and give a message.
-- Similarly, if the email passed to editContact already exists in the address book, the contact should not be updated.
+- Similarly, if the email passed to editContact already exists in the address book, the contact should not be updated and give a message.
-- The editContact() function should work properly even if you edit multiple contacts in a row.

 #### User story 5:-